ros2/ros2_documentation/source/Tutorials/FastDDS-Configuration/FastDDS-Configuration.rst

         </qos>
     </subscriber>

+Also be sure to remove the "default_subscriber" subscriber profile.
 Open two terminals.
 Do not forget to source the setup files and to set the required environment variables.
 On the first terminal run the publisher node, and the subscriber node on the other one.
 You should see that only the ``/async_topic`` messages are reaching the subscriber.
 The ``/sync_topic`` subscriber is not receiving the data as it is in a different partition from the corresponding publisher.